cmcskimming/light/docs/contributing/STYLE.md

 - Block Titles

     It is recommended large block comments be given titles on the line on which they begin.
-I.e. `CONFIG` in the following code:
+E.g. `CONFIG` in the following code:

     ```luau